-Crohn disease (capsules): Treatment of active Crohn disease (mild to moderate) involving the ileum and/or the ascending colon in patients 8 years and older; maintenance of clinical remission (for up to 3 months) of Crohn disease (mild to moderate) involving the ileum and/or the ascending colon in adults.
+Crohn disease, mild to moderate (capsules): Treatment of active Crohn disease (mild to moderate) involving the ileum and/or the ascending colon in patients ≥8 years of age; maintenance of clinical remission (for up to 3 months) of Crohn disease (mild to moderate) involving the ileum and/or the ascending colon in adults

 Documentation of allergenic cross-reactivity for corticosteroids is limited.
 However, because of similarities in chemical structure and/or pharmacologic actions, the possibility of cross-sensitivity cannot be ruled out with certainty.

-Canadian labeling: Additional contraindications (not in US labeling): Active tuberculosis; systemic or local bacterial, fungal or viral infections; hypersensitivity to soya or peanut (Cortiment)
+Canadian labeling: Additional contraindications (not in US labeling): Active tuberculosis; systemic or local bacterial, fungal or viral infections; hypersensitivity to soya, lecithin (derived from soya oil, peanut oil), or peanut (Cortiment)

-Crohn disease (active): Oral: Capsule: 9 mg once daily in the morning for up to 8 weeks; recurring episodes may be treated with a repeat 8-week course of treatment.
+Crohn disease, mild to moderate (active): Oral: Capsules: 9 mg once daily in the morning for up to 8 weeks; recurring episodes may be treated with a repeat 8-week course of treatment.

 Maintenance of remission: Following treatment of active disease (control of symptoms with Crohn Disease Activity Index [CDAI] <150), treatment may be continued at a dosage of 6 mg once daily for up to 3 months.
 If symptom control is maintained for 3 months, tapering of the dosage to complete cessation is recommended.
 Continued dosing beyond 3 months has not been demonstrated to result in substantial benefit.